Skip to Main Content

 5. The language and appearance of the source:

-A. Is the language of the source specialized?
+A. Is the language of the source specialised?
 Does it use technical vocabulary or concepts?
-Scholarly sources usually use specialized or technical language.
+Scholarly sources usually use specialised or technical language.

 B. Is the tone of the source serious, written to inform or persuade, not to entertain or amuse?